-The attorneys at Seattle-based Davis Law Group, P.S., know that medical bills can rack up quickly after a dog bite incident.
+The attorneys at Seattle-based Davis Law Group, P.S., know that medical bills can rack up quickly after a dog bite or attack.
 In fact, serious dog bites can cause serious nerve damage, infection and other ailments that could put treatment into the tens of thousands of dollars.

 Under most circumstances, the dog owner is ultimately responsible for damages incurred from dog bite injuries.
 Dog bite victims are often left wondering, “How am I going to pay my medical bills?”
 It’s a valid question, and one worth answering.

 Below are the most common ways dog bite victims have their medical bills paid for.

 In most instances, a dog owner’s homeowner’s insurance will cover the medical bills arising from a dog bite on their property.
 Homeowner’s insurance also usually covers bites inflicted by the policyholder’s dog, regardless whether the insurance company accepts liability for the bite.

 One problem: homeowner’s insurance policy limits may not be enough to cover all the costs of medical bills.
 In this case, other avenues of compensation must be explored.
 Most homeowner’s policies provide a minimum of $100,000 worth of liability, while the upper end has limits of $300,000 to $500,000.

 In the cases that a homeowner’s insurance policy doesn’t cover bites that occur in a vehicle, a dog owner’s auto insurance might.
 If a victim was bit by a dog that was in the back of a truck or with its head out the window, it’s possible that both homeowner’s insurance and auto insurance is responsible.
 This is a matter for the insurance companies to resolve themselves.